-Non-Discrimination, Research Ethics, Equal Access to Education

-The University has strict policies on research ethics, amorous relationships, non-discrimination, and racial or sexual harassment.
-If you feel that you have been placed in a compromising position or experience harassment of any sort, discuss it immediately with your advisor, the DGS or Department Chair.
+Non-Discrimination, Research Ethics, Equal Access to Education or experience harassment of any sort, discuss it immediately with your advisor, the DGS or Department Chair.
 If you develop conflicts with your research advisor, you should speak with the DGS (if your advisor is the DGS, you should speak with the Department Chair or chair of your thesis committee).
 The DGS, Department Chair, or chair of your committee will advise you and help to resolve any conflicts that arise.
 It is better to deal with issues promptly rather than to allow problems to accumulate.
 If you have problems with individual members of the lab, first talk with your research advisor.
 If your concern is not addressed in a timely or appropriate manner, you should contact the Chair or the DGS.